endatabas/endb-book/src/reference/http_api.md

 ## Parameters

-SQL parameters are available to `application/json`, `application/ld+json`, `multipart/form-data`, and `application/x-www-form-urlencoded` content types.
+SQL parameters are available to:

-The `application/sql` content type does not support parameters.
+* `application/json` and `application/ld+json` as part of the `POST` body
+* `multipart/form-data` as form data
+* `application/x-www-form-urlencoded` as URL query parameters
+* `application/sql` as form data and/or URL query parameters

+Parameters can be JSON literals, JSON-LD scalars, or SQL literals.
+A JSON-LD scalar always has the form: `{"@type": "xsd:TYPE", "@value": "DATA"}`.
+JSON-LD types are listed under the [Data Types](data_types.md) table.

 ### Named Parameters